top of page

 Hurghada, Egypt: A Local Guide For First-Timers

-If haggling with cab drivers isn’t up your alley, then ABC Taxi is a great choice.
-They’re metered taxis based in Hurghada city but you can order them from the airport, El Gouna, Soma Bay or the other resort towns.
+If haggling with cab drivers isn’t up your alley and London Cab is too pricey, then ABC Taxi is a great choice.
+They’re fixed rate taxis based in Hurghada city but you can order them from the airport, El Gouna, Soma Bay or the other resort towns.
 You can request one right away or book one for later, and their cars arrive quickly.

 ABC Taxi phone number: +20100 222 8294